libxml-raku/LibXSLT-raku/README.md

 Parameters
 ==========

-Unlike the Perl 5 module, Raku automatically formats keys and parameters for xpath.
+Unlike the Perl 5 module, this module automatically formats keys and parameters for xpath.

 If you wish to emulate the Perl 5 behavour and/or format arguments yourself, pass :raw to the `transform()` method.
 You can use `xpath-to-string()` function to do the formatting: